Checkr Background Checks

 • Criminal records that contain incorrect information, such as dispositions (for example, “guilty” instead of “not guilty”) or severity (for example, misdemeanors listed as felonies).

-• Criminal records belonging to someone else with the same or similar name appear on another person’s report by mistake.
+• Criminal records belonging to someone else with the same or a similar name appear on another person’s report by mistake.

 If you are denied a job due to errors in your background check, follow these steps.